miffyyyy/okc_hackathon_2023_fast_wallet_app_clip/README.md

 a lightweight wallet application that enables quick access and usage.

 ### General Use Case:
 The main use case of this application is to create an airdrop smart contract on the OKChain network and distribute tokens to users who scan a QR code on a website.
 Users scan the QR code using the App Clip functionality, which opens a lightweight app for verification.
 Upon successful verification, users receive a key, allowing them to collect tokens, sign transactions, and copy their seed phrase.
+Due to limitations in the test environment and not being part of the Apple Developer Program, deep links for App Clips could not be implemented.
+However, the App Clip functionality can be tested and demonstrated in a test environment.

 ### Interface and Acceptance Criteria:

-- The App should have a QR code scanner to read the QR code and extract the URL.
+- Users can access the wallet creation functionality without having to install the full app.
-- Upon scanning the QR code, the App should create a wallet for the user.
+- The App Clip should create a wallet for the user.
 - The App Clip should verify the user and provide a key to collect tokens.
 - The App should receive tokens on the created wallet.
 - Users should have access to their wallet with the received token.
 - Users should be able to sign transactions and copy their seed phrase using the App Clip.

 ## Output a Skeleton of Code: